Rocky Elsom: Post-playing career

 Elsom was a member of a consortium that took over the French ProD2 team RC Narbonne.
 After a promising start for the new owners in 2013/14 season, which led to reports of possible investment from the Qatar Investment Fund, the club’s fortunes subsided and Elsom’s association with Narbonne ended, amid controversy, in 2016.
 This included allegations of financial mismanagement as well as complaints over Elsom's style as a manager.
 During the next year Elsom was the public face of a consortium that attempted to take over the Melbourne Rebels.

 An international arrest warrant was issued on 12 October 2024 by France, after Elsom was found guilty in absentia of fraud, having embezzled €700,000 when he was president of RC Narbonne.
 Elsom was sentenced to five years in prison.
 In an interview just prior to his conviction, Elsom indicated he still owned a construction business in Queensland, Australia, and was coaching at Catholic University School in Dublin.
 In November, Elsom told the Sydney Morning Herald that he had left Ireland to avoid being arrested.
 He did not say where he was residing.
+In January 2026, Elsom was located living and working in the Southeastern Queensland town of Cooroy.